General information on governance and

 - IRS Charitable Contributions: Substantiation and Disclosure Requirements – Easy to read guidance on the federal tax law for organizations that receive tax-deductible charitable contributions and taxpayers who make contributions.

-- IRS Form 990 – Information Return of Organization Exempt from Income Tax (or Form 990-EZ or Form 990-N) – The annual information return required to be filed by most exempt organizations, which requires reporting on exempt and non-exempt activities, finances, governance, compliance with tax requirements, and compensation.
+- IRS Form 990 – Information Return of Organization Exempt from Income Tax (and Form 990-EZ and Form 990-N) – The annual information return required to be filed by most exempt organizations, which requires reporting on exempt and non-exempt activities, finances, governance, compliance with tax requirements, and compensation.

 - IRS Form 990-T – Exempt Organization Business Income Tax Return – The annual information return required to be filed by exempt organizations to report unrelated business income and tax liability.